douglasjunior/react-native-keyboard-manager/README.md

 }
 ```

+### Enable Next/Previous buttons

-If you want to use Next/Previous buttons, enable it and follow [install step 3](#install).
+If you want to use Next/Previous buttons, enable it.

+> If you linked using `react-native link`, make sure you [linked the resource file](#link-with-react-native-link).

 ```js
 if (Platform.OS === 'ios') {